Metrics, quantization and registration in varifold spaces: Introduction

 The embedding of unparametrized shapes into measure spaces provides one possible way to address the issue, by constructing parametrization-invariant fidelity metrics as restrictions of metrics on those measure spaces themselves.
-Several competing approaches have been introduced, each relying on embeddings into different spaces of generalized measures: \shortcite{Glaunes2006,Glaunes2008,Durrleman4} are based on the representation of oriented curves and surfaces as \textit{currents}, \shortcite{Charon2} and \shortcite{Charon2017,bauer2018relaxed} extended this model to the setting of unoriented and oriented \textit{varifolds}, while \shortcite{Roussillon2016,Roussillon2017} considers the higher-order representation of \textit{normal cycles}.
+Several competing approaches have been introduced, each relying on embeddings into different spaces of generalized measures: \cite{Glaunes2006,Glaunes2008,Durrleman4} are based on the representation of oriented curves and surfaces as \textit{currents}, \cite{Charon2} and \cite{Charon2017,bauer2019relaxed} extended this model to the setting of unoriented and oriented \textit{varifolds}, while \cite{Roussillon2016,Roussillon2017} considers the higher-order representation of \textit{normal cycles}, see also the recent survey \cite{charon2020fidelity}.
 One common feature to all those works, however, is that they are focused primarily on registration of curves or surfaces.
 In other words, the use of current, varifolds or normal cycles confines to the computation of a fidelity metric to guide registration algorithms but the deformation model itself remains tied to the curve/surface setting or equivalently, in the discrete situation, to objects described by point set meshes.

-The guiding theme and main objective of this paper is to investigate an alternative framework that, in contrast with those prior works, would formulate the deformation model as well as tackle the registration problem directly in these generalized measure spaces: we focus specifically on the (oriented) varifold setting of \shortcite{Charon2017}.
+The guiding theme and main objective of this paper is to investigate an alternative framework that, in contrast with those prior works, would formulate the deformation model as well as tackle the registration problem directly in these generalized measure spaces: we focus specifically on the (oriented) varifold setting of \cite{Charon2017}.
 There are several arguments for the interest of such an approach but in our point of view, the primary motivation lies in the fact that, varifolds being more general than submanifolds, the proposed framework allows to extend large deformation analysis methods to a range of new geometric objects while giving more flexibility to deal with some of the flaws which are commonplace in shapes segmented from raw data.
-As a proof of concept, our recent work \shortcite{Hsieh2018} considered the simple case of registration of discrete one-dimensional varifolds.
+As a proof of concept, our recent work \cite{hsieh2019diffeomorphic} considered the simple case of registration of discrete one-dimensional varifolds.
 Building on these preliminary results, the present paper intends to provide a thorough and general study of the framework.